asaenzg/mscthesis/README.md

     3. "Automatic" NN with nnetar: A multivariate perceptron.
     4. "Manual" NN with keras: A multivariate RNN with a GRU hidden layer.

+Please, run first the 'data_presentation' file in order to load the data.

 At the moment, the NN with keras is still under construction.